-Mold, or fungal growth, is a prevalent and contentious issue in Forensic Engineering inspections so we will dedicate some time to clarifying the issue.
+Mold, or fungal growth, is a prevalent and contentious issue in Forensic Building Inspections so we will dedicate some time to clarifying the issue.
 Fungi are essentially microscopic plants that reproduce by airborne spores, just like tree pollen.
 These spores are near ever-present in the air.
 If you leave a banana peel on the counter for a week or two, you will probably see primary colonizing mold colonies sprout up.
 This occurs as a result of airborne spores landing and germinating on the banana peel, which provides a nutrient-rich substrate.

 Fungal growth in AC plenum

 2787 East Oakland Park Blvd.
 Ft.
 Lauderdale, FL 33306

 Serving All of South Florida Broward Miami-Dade Palm Beach County